Brewers come from behind to beat Twins 6-5 in 10 innings

 With one out, Colomé hit Kolten Wong in the hand with a pitch.
-Keston Hiura followed by hitting a bouncer to Colomé, who made a poor throw to second rather than taking the easy out at first.
+Keston Hiura followed with a bouncer to Colomé, who made a poor throw to second rather than taking the easy out at first.
 The error put runners on first and second.

+Christian Yelich delivered a deep fly to right that went off Kepler’s glove for an RBI single.

+“We had an opportunity to win the game,” Twins manager Rocco Baldelli said.
+“We didn’t come through.”

 TRAINER’S ROOM